 Instructions to Annual Health Statement Blank, Actuarial Opinion (Actuarial Opinion Instructions):

+Modify section 1A.
+(Definitions), of the actuarial opinion instructions to add definitions of “actuarial asset” and “actuarial liability”.

 Modify section 4 (Identification section), section 5 (Scope section), and section 7 (Opinion section) of the actuarial opinion instructions to ensure that the opinion’s prescribed wording clearly indicates that the actuary’s opinion covers actuarial assets as well as actuarial liabilities.

 Modify section 9 of the actuarial opinion instructions to ensure that guidance related to the type of opinion rendered by an appointed actuary covers both actuarial assets and actuarial liabilities.